Ideas of European unity before 1948: World War II

 In Britain the group known as Federal Union was launched in November 1938, and began advocating a Federal Union of Europe as a post-war aim.
 Its papers and arguments became well known among resistants to fascism across Europe and contributed to their thinking of how to rebuild Europe after the war.

 Among those who were early advocates of a union of European nations was Hungarian Prime Minister Pál Teleki.
 Hungary had lost over two-thirds of its territory at the end of World War I in the 1920 Treaty of Trianon.
-In early 1941 during the Second World War, he was striving to keep Hungary autonomous.
+In early 1941 during World War II, he was striving to keep Hungary autonomous.
 Internally, he tried to satisfy national pride which demanded a restoration of the lost territories, which Germany had supported in the First Vienna Award of 1938 and the Second Vienna Award of 1940.
 Externally, he was striving to preserve his country's military and economic independence in the face of Germany's coercive pressure to join in their invasion of Yugoslavia.
 In the book, Transylvania.
 The Land Beyond the Forest Louis C. Cornish described how Teleki, under constant surveillance by the German Gestapo during 1941, sent a secret communication to contacts in America.

 Journalist Dorothy Thompson in 1941 supported the statement of others.
 "I took from Count Teleki's office a monograph which he had written upon the structure of European nations.
 A distinguished geographer, he was developing a plan for regional federation, based upon geographical and economic realities."
 Teleki received no response from the Americans to his ideas and when German troops moved through Hungary on 2–3 April 1941 during the invasion of Yugoslavia, he committed suicide.